nedpals/sharn/README.md

 sharn add [gitlab/github/bitbucket]:depname:git/repo
 ```

-**Tip: When none is specified, it automatically identifies it as a GitHub repo.**
+**Tip: By default, when none is specified, Sharn will automatically identifies it as a GitHub repo.**

 5. Specify branch with `--branch` option
 ```shell